I enjoy both tent camping and RVs, and I usually stick to state parks and natural areas that allow me to enjoy an authentic Florida experience.

 Boat rentals are also available at the marina, including jet boats, fishing boats and pontoon boats, and you can even charter a cruise and serve food (for a price).
 Water skiing, personal watercraft tours, tubing, wake boarding and parasailing are also available at the marina.

-Horse-drawn carriage rides are available every evening in the Settlement, across from the Trail’s End Restaurant, and throughout the campground are free sports areas, including basketball courts, volleyball and tether ball.
+Horse-drawn carriage rides are available in the Settlement, across from Crockett’s Tavern, and throughout the campground are free sports areas, including basketball courts, volleyball and tether ball.

 Perhaps my favorite amenity was the free boat ferry that transports guests to and from the Magic Kingdom across the lake.
 I saw it as an opportunity for a relaxing evening cruise before dinner.